smap-consulting/smapserver2/README.md

 *  Install Eclipse IDE for Enterprise Java and Web
 *  Clone this project
+*  Clone the smap2 project which contains the amazon module: git clone https://github.com/nap2000/smap2.git
-*  Import the modules you want to work in from the file system
+*  Import the modules you want to work with from the file system, you will need amazon, sdDAL and sdDataAccess as they are dependencies for the main modules
-*  For each war file set the project facets as: Dynamic Web Module 3.0, Java 1.8, JAX-RS 1.1.
+*  For each module set the project facets as: Dynamic Web Module 3.0, Java 1.8, JAX-RS 1.1.
 *  koboToolboxApi
     *  Add sdDAL to projects on build path and to deployment assembly
 *  surveyMobileApi
-    *  Add sdDAL, sdDataAccess, cloudInterface to projects to build path and to deployment assembly
+    *  Add sdDAL, sdDataAccess, amazon to projects to build path and to deployment assembly
 *  surveyKPI
-    *  Add sdDAL, sdDataAccess, cloudInterface to projects to build path and to deployment assembly
+    *  Add sdDAL, sdDataAccess, amazon to projects to build path and to deployment assembly
 *  subscribers
-    *  Add sdDAL, sdDataAccess, cloudInterface to projects to build path
+    *  Add sdDAL, sdDataAccess, amazon to projects to build path

 How to Install